notabucketofspam/ESP8089-SPI/README.md

 If using an ESP8089, no changes are required to be made to the chip.
 If using an ESP8266, the SPI flash must first be desoldered.
 This is the 8-pin SOIC component near the 32-pin QFN die.
 The ESP-201 variation works well for this.
-Alternatively, one can use an off-brand NodeMCU or WeMos D1 Mini, albeit one that doesn't use the ESP-12.
+Alternatively, one can use an off-brand NodeMCU or WeMos D1 Mini, albeit a version that doesn't use the ESP-12.

 #### What pins go where: